metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 # How to contribute

-You can use this document not only to see how to contribute code but also to prepare yourself to extend this firewall project for your own personal or corporate needs.
+You can use this document not only to see how to contribute code but also to prepare yourself to\
+extend this firewall for your personal or corporate needs.

 Here is a list of most important things to keep in mind.